 4. Marriage of compassion

-Ayyappan’s marriage is not out of love but compassion.
-Couple of scenes establish the relationship between Ayyappan and Kannama.
-When Ayyappan informs her that he will lose his job, Kannama appears nonchalant.
-She knows she can take care of the child.
-All she asks for is that Koshy is not spared.
-Ayyapa’s response – “Neither of us have ever done what the other has asked for”- captures the entire essence of their marriage.
-The ensuing silence and the expression on Ayyappan’s face is enough to communicate that this will be an exception.
-After years of marriage, they have exchanged their wedding vow that reads ‘Kill the Bourgeoisie’.
+Ayyappan’s marital union with Kannama isn’t a product of love but stems from compassion.
+Key scenes unveil the dynamics between Ayyappan and Kannama.
+When faced with the prospect of losing his job, Ayyappan anticipates Kannama’s nonchalant response, confident in her ability to care for their child.
+However, her only request is to ensure that Koshy isn’t spared.
+Ayyapa’s candid acknowledgment, “Neither of us have ever done what the other has asked for,” encapsulates the essence of their marriage.
+The ensuing silence and the expression on Ayyappan’s face signal a rare exception in their marital history.
+After years of matrimony, they have silently rewritten their wedding vow to one that echoes, “Kill the Bourgeoisie.”

 5. ‘Act’ of bravery